Vector-valued orthogonal modular forms: Special orthogonal groups

 In the theory of orthogonal modular forms, there is an option at the outset: which Lie group to mainly work with.
 The full orthogonal group ${\rm O}$, or the special orthogonal group ${\rm SO}$, or the spin group ${\rm Spin}$, or even the pin group ${\rm Pin}$.
 We decided to start with ${\rm O}$ for two reasons: (1) in some applications we need to consider subgroups ${\G}$ of ${\OL}$ not contained in ${\rm SO}^{+}(L)$, and (2) the explicit construction by the orthogonal Schur functor for ${\E}$ will be useful at some points.

 On the other hand, it is sometimes more convenient to work with ${\rm SO}$.
-In this subsection we explain the switch from ${\rm O}$ to ${\rm SO}$.
-The contents of this subsection will be used only in \S \ref{ssec: reduce Fourier coefficient}, \S \ref{sec: L2} and \S \ref{sec: VT II}, so the reader may skip for the moment.
+In this section we explain the switch from ${\rm O}$ to ${\rm SO}$.
+The contents of this section will be used only in \S \ref{ssec: reduce Fourier coefficient}, \S \ref{sec: L2} and \S \ref{sec: VT II}, so the reader may skip it for the moment.

-\subsubsection{Representations of ${\SOn}$}
+\subsection{Representations of ${\SOn}$}

 We first recall some basic facts from the representation theory of ${\SOn}$ following \cite{Ok} \S 4, \S 8 and \cite{FH} \S 19.
 Irreducible representations of ${\SOn}$ are labelled by their highest weights.
 When $n=2m$ is even, the highest weights are expressed by $m$-tuples $\rho=(\rho_1, \cdots, \rho_m)$ of integers, nonnegative for $i<m$, such that $\rho_1\geq \cdots \geq \rho_{m-1} \geq |\rho_{m}|$.
 We write $\rho^{\dag}=(\rho_1, \cdots, \rho_{m-1}, -\rho_m)$ for such $\rho$.
 When $n=2m+1$ is odd, the highest weights are expressed by $m$-tuples $\rho=(\rho_1, \cdots, \rho_m)$ of nonnegative integers such that $\rho_1\geq \cdots \geq \rho_{m}\geq 0$.
 We denote by $W_{\rho}$ the irreducible representation of ${\SOn}$ with highest weight $\rho$.
 The dual representation $W_{\rho}^{\vee}$ is isomorphic to $W_{\rho}$ itself when $n$ is odd or $4|n$, while it is isomorphic to $W_{\rho^{\dag}}$ in the case $n\equiv 2$ mod $4$.